SummerJyl/Coffee-Shop/README.md

 Fixed Navigation:

-Keep navigation streamlined and accessible with a fixed navigation bar, ensures easy exploration of a coffee/tea shop’s offerings, from blends to contact information.
+Navigation is streamlined and accessible with a fixed navigation bar, ensures easy exploration of a coffee/tea shop’s offerings, from blends to contact information.

 Hero Section:

-Welcome visitors with a captivating Hero Section.
+Visit welcome with captivating Hero Section.
 Showcase the essence of your coffee/tea shop through visually appealing images, highlighting the warm ambience and inviting coffee moments.

 Menu/Blends Slider:

-Engage customers with a slider showcasing your diverse coffee/tea blends.
+Engage customers with a slider showcasing diverse coffee/tea blends.
 HTML and JavaScript were used to create a dynamic slider that presents the variety of coffee/tea options available.

 Offering Section:

-Detail your offerings in a dedicated section.
-Highlight signature drinks, seasonal specials, and any unique features that set your coffee/tea shop apart.
+Offering dedicated section.
+Highlights signature drinks, seasonal specials, and unique features that set coffee/tea shop apart.
 HTML and CSS were used to structure and style this section.

 Why Choose Bean & Tea Section: